Tarasque: Legenda aurea

-In Provence, France, the creature inhabited the forested banks of the Rhône between Arles and Avignon, around what is now the town Tarascon (then called Nerluc or 'black place'), but lurked in the river and attacked the men trying to cross it, sinking boats.
+In Provence, France, the monster allegedly inhabited the forested banks of the Rhône between Arles and Avignon, around what is now the town Tarascon (then called Nerluc or 'black place'), but lurked in the river and attacked the men trying to cross it, sinking boats.
 The creature was described a dragon, half animal, half fish, thicker than an ox, longer than a horse, with "sword-like teeth".

 The Tarasque (Tarasconus) was said to have come from Galatia, a cross-breed between the biblical Leviathan and the legendary Onachus (or onacho, or bonacho) of Galatia, this onachus being a creature that retaliated against pursuers by flinging its dung (stercus) like an arrow, and causing burns.
 The people besought Saint Martha for help, and she found the creature in the act of devouring a man.
 Merely by sprinkling holy water and holding up the cross, she caused the creature to become submissive and obedient.
 She then tied her girdle (to its neck), leading the beast to the villagers who cast rocks and spears at it until it died.

 Other sources

-The account of St. Martha and the tarasque in the Golden Legend (LA) roughly correspond to the versions of the legend found in the pseudo-Marcella ("V"), and in Vincent de Beauvais's Speculum historiale ("SH"). are near contemporaneous works (late 12th and 13th century), with the pseudo-Marcella probably being the oldest, and dating "between 1187 and 1212 or 1221".
+The account of St. Martha and the tarasque in the Golden Legend ("LA") roughly correspond to the versions of the legend found in the pseudo-Marcella ("V"), and in Vincent de Beauvais's Speculum historiale ("SH"). are near contemporaneous works (late 12th and 13th century), with the pseudo-Marcella probably being the oldest, and dating "between 1187 and 1212 or 1221".
 The three texts LA, SH, and V are similar in content with only modest variations.

 There is also a fourth variant Latin account, a "Life of St. Mary Magdalene and her sister St. Martha" (Vita Beatae Mariae Magdalenae et sororis ejus Sanctae Marthae) with somewhat divergent content from the other three, whose authorship had formerly been credited to Raban Maur (d.
 856 AD), but since rejected as a false attribution, being the work of an unknown author perhaps as early as the late 12th century, or as late as the second half of the 13th century.
 The work is referred to as the "pseudo-Raban" by Louis Dumont and others.

 There is also a brief notice on the tarasque which occurs in Gervase of Tilbury (Gervais de Tilbury).
 Gervase assigns the habitat of the tarasque (tarascus) to be an abyss near the city-gates of Arles and the rock/cliff beneath the castle/fort at Tarascon.